truemark/autodump/README.md

 ```

+# A Note on Linting

+ESLint is configured within this project.
+The rules are configured this way for a reason.
+The content of the following files are not to be modified without consulting Erik.

+-   .eslintignore
+-   .eslintrc.json
+-   .prettierignore

 # Reference

 This [article](https://medium.com/tysonworks/manage-batch-jobs-with-aws-batch-1f91229b1b6e) has a largish code example.
-The full example is behind a Medium firewall.
+The full example is behind a Medium paywall.